Retrieve in Style: Unsupervised Facial Feature Transfer and Retrieval

 {\bf Face retrieval:} Current facial retrieval systems generally match faces based on identities and lack the granularity to match on a facial feature level.
 Non deep-learning based retrieval systems such as Photobook~\cite{pentland1996photobook} and CAFIIRIS~\cite{wu1993facial} use features such as Eigenfaces~\cite{turk1991eigenfaces}, textual descriptions, and/or facial landmarks; but we expect learned features to have advantages.
 FaceNet~\cite{schroff2015facenet} learns embeddings via a triplet loss where the Euclidean distances between embeddings correspond to facial similarity by training with identities.
 Other works \cite{sun2015deeply, taigman2014deepface} formulate the problem as a classification task between identities.
 But these methods perform retrieval at the level of identity and by design, are invariant to details such as expressions and hairstyles.
 In contrast, RIS aims to improve the granularity of face retrieval.
 Instead of asking to ``retrieve faces with similar features'' we are asking to ''retrieve faces with similar eyes, nose, mouth, \etc``.

-{\bf GAN Inversion:} GAN inversion learns to encode a real image to the latent space of a GAN.
+{\bf GAN Inversion:} GAN inversion encodes a real image to the latent space of a GAN.
 It is commonly done via gradient descent in the latent space \cite{karras2020analyzing, abdal2020image2stylegan++, wulff2020improving} which leads to accurate reconstruction at the expense of scalability.
 An encoder-based approach~\cite{zhu2020domain, richardson2020encoding, xu2020generative} instead allows scalable GAN inversion.